What we know so far about COVID-19

 - Keep a distance from people if they have a cough, fever or difficulty breathing.

-- If you come into contact with animals or animal products, don’t touch your eyes, nose and mouth until you have thoroughly cleaned your hands.
+- Avoid touching your eyes, nose and mouth until you have thoroughly cleaned your hands.